t-davidson/piazza-slackbot/README.md

 You will need to add your credentials for both Piazza and Slack into the relevant places in the file `slackbot.py`.
 All the areas where you need to input information are marked with `TODO`.
 Simply add the relevant information to the empty strings.

+An optional parameter `include_link` can be passed to the main function to include or exclude a URL to the post when the message is sent.
+This is set to true by default but can be changed if you do not want to include links.

 ## Usage
 I suggest using `screen` to run the bot on a machine where it can operate constantly without any interruptions.
 Simply open a new screen window, run the bot by typing `python3 slackbot.py`, and then detach from the window.